supriyaasrinivasan/EchoLens/Readme.md

 6. The extension icon will appear in your toolbar

 ### Backend Setup (Optional - for advanced ML features)

+> **Note:** The extension works completely without the backend.
+Only set this up if you want enhanced ML-based analysis.

 1. **Navigate to backend folder**:
    ```bash